Quick Degrees Online – Get Your Bachelor’s Degree Quickly

 In some cases, the SAT or ACT may be waived if other college level exams are specified and submitted as part of your academic records by your school, such as those for Advanced Placement or International Baccalaureate curriculum or CLEP examinations.
 Just because a school does not require an SAT or ACT score doesn’t mean it’s not an excellent school, it simply means that the school has other ways of looking at and assessing an applicant’s academic potential.

 Graduate schools may require the GRE (Graduate Record Examination), or the GMAT (Graduate Management Admissions Test) for entry into an MBA program.

-Undergraduate Education Requirements
+Undergraduate General Education Requirements

-These courses represent a higher level of learning from most high school courses, and are considered basic to the body of knowledge an undergraduate, even when you’re going for quick online degrees.
+These courses represent a higher level of learning from most high school courses, and are considered the foundation of an undergraduate degree, even when you’re going for quick degrees.
 These courses are expected to dominate the freshman and sophomore years of a bachelor’s degree, and are as follows: